How to Change Color of Output Using Bash Script? [Easy Guide]

 Colorful output brings visual clarity and aesthetic appeal to the command line.
 By leveraging colorization techniques, developers and system administrators can easily differentiate between different types of information.
 This article explores the fundamentals to color output using bash script, including syntax, formatting options, and color codes.
 Discover how to enhance your command-line workflow and navigate with ease.

-Basic Syntax for Colorizing
+Syntax for Colorizing Text in Bash

 \033[FORMAT;COLOR CODEmYour Text\033[0m